kaibili01/Friend-Finder-/README.md

 To install the application follow the instructions below:

-git clone git@github.com:kaibili01/Friend-Finder-
+1. Item 1   git clone git@github.com:kaibili01/Friend-Finder-
-cd friend-finder
+2. Item 2 friend-finder
-npm install
+3. Item 3 install
 Running Locally
 To run the application locally and access it in your browser, first set the PORT environment variable to the value of your choice.
 An example is shown below.